aosabook/500lines/contingent/chapter.rst

 The Proper Use of Classes
 =========================

+..
+TODO: rework this and following

 You may have been surprised
 by the absence of classes in the above discussion of Python data structures.
 After all, they are a frequent mechanism for organizing data and get defined through a dedicated Python syntax.

-But it turns out that classes are often to the question of data structure design.
+But it turns out that classes are often orthogonal to the question of data structure design.
 Classes simply repeat data structures that we have already seen: